-Know Your Customer (KYC) is a standard due diligence process used by investment companies to assess investors they are conducting business with.
+Know Your Customer (KYC) is a standard due diligence process used by investment firms i.e., wealth management, broker dealers, private lenders, commercial real estate investment, among others to assess investors they are conducting business with.
 Apart from being a legal and regulatory requirement, KYC is a good business practice as well to better understand investment objectives and suitability, and reduce risk from suspicious activities.

 So, what is KYC?
-In a nutshell, it is the process of identifying who your investors are, verifying the sources of the client's funds (if they are legitimate or not), and requiring detailed anti-money laundering (AML) information from the clients.
+In a nutshell, it is the process of identifying who your investors are and their wealth status, verifying the sources of the customer's funds (if they are legitimate or not), and requiring detailed anti-money laundering (AML) information from the customers.
 Getting the detailed information about your customer protects both parties in a business transaction and relationship.
-KYC serves an important purpose for providing superior service, preventing liability, and avoiding association with money laundering, and other illegitimate money frauds.
+KYC serves an important purpose for providing superior service, preventing liability, and avoiding association with money laundering, and types of fraud.

 The importance of KYC